ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 ![{{site.data.keyword.appid_short_notm}} Kubernetes integration architecture](images/kube-integration.png){: caption="Figure 1. {{site.data.keyword.appid_short_notm}} Kubernetes integration architecture" caption-side="bottom"}

 1. A user opens your application and triggers a request to the web app or API.
 2. In the API flow, the Ingress controller attempts to validate the supplied tokens.
-If the web flow is used, it kicks off a three-leg OIDC authentication process.
+If the web flow is used, it starts a three-leg OIDC authentication process.
-3. {{site.data.keyword.appid_short_notm}} begins the authentication process by displaying the Login Widget.
+3. {{site.data.keyword.appid_short_notm}} begins the authentication process by displaying the login widget.
 4. The user provides a username or email and password.
 5. The Ingress controller obtains access and identity tokens from {{site.data.keyword.appid_short_notm}} for authorization.
-6. Every request that is validated and forwarded by the Ingress Controller to your apps has an authorization header that contains the tokens.
+6. Every request that is validated and forwarded by the Ingress controller to your apps has an authorization header that contains the tokens.

 The {{site.data.keyword.appid_short_notm}} Ingress annotation does not currently support refresh tokens.
 When access and identity tokens expire, user's must reauthenticate.
 {: note}